-The adult weevil is

-dark brown or black, about 1/8 inch long and 1/16 inch wide.
+The adult weevil is dark brown or black, about 1⁄2 inch long and 1⁄2 inch wide.
 The insect overwinters as an adult on ground protected by plant residues.
-Weevils in early spring infest wild grasses, such as johnsongrass, and later move to sorghum.
+In early spring weevils infest wild grasses, such as johnsongrass, and later move to sorghum.
 The female uses her mouthparts to make a small puncture at the base of the plant into which the egg is deposited and concealed.
-About 16 eggs are laid and hatch in 6 days.
-Larvae are white, legless grubs about 1/5 inch long when fully grown.
+About 16 eggs are laid and they hatch in 6 days.
+Larvae are white, legless grubs about 1⁄2 inch long when fully grown.
 A generation is completed in about 40 days.

 Adult weevils feed on young sorghum plants and crowns.
 This damage is noticeable but not as serious as that caused by larvae.
 Larvae tunnel into the sorghum stalk just below or above the surface of the soil.
 Tunnels resemble those made by other borers, except they are much smaller and do not extend up the stalk.
 Larvae often are found at nodes and near the outer surfaces of the stalk.
 Their feeding often is responsible for a drought-stressed appearance and lodging of sorghum plants.
 Exit holes and feeding tunnels provide favorable areas where such pathogens as charcoal rot can enter the plant.
-Historically, control of this insect has not been required.
+Economic thresholds for this pest have not been established and usually control has not been required, although locally damaging populations may occur.